 Helping children and youth reach their potential in school and in the community.

 United Way is actively creating lasting change in the community by positively impacting education in Olmsted County.
 When children and youth have strong, stable learning and growing environments, they can be more successful in achieving lifelong success and reaching their potential.
-Together, we're providing quality early childhood education, afterschool programs, reading tutors, mentors, youth development programs, books for children, school supplies, and more to ensure the future generations are on a path toward success.

 Did you know...

 - Literacy is a critical skill for school, work and life success.
 46% of Olmsted County third graders do not read at grade level by the end of grade three.

 - More than 12% of Olmsted County high schoolers do not graduate in 4 years.
 Black, Hispanic, and multiracial students are significantly less likely than their white and Asian peers to receive the support they need to graduate on time.

 - Every $1 invested in out-of-school-time programs results in a $10.51 return with the benefits of improved school performance, reduced crime and welfare costs, and increased wages.